nyonson/raiju/README.md

 # commands

-All of Raiju's commands can be listed with the global help flag, `raiju -h`, and each command has its own help (e.g. `raiju candidates -h`).
+All of `raiju`'s commands can be listed with the global help flag, `raiju -h`, and each command has its own help (e.g. `raiju candidates -h`).

 ## candidates